TIBCOSoftware/snappydata/docs/programming_guide.md

 dStream.foreachDataFrame(_.write.insertInto("yourTableName"))
 ```

-### Dynamic(ad-hoc) Continuous queries
+### Dynamic(ad-hoc) Continuous Queries
 Unlike Spark streaming, you do not need to register all your stream output transformations (which is a continuous query in this case) before the start of StreamingContext.
-The CQs can be registered even after the [SnappyStreamingContext](http://snappydatainc.github.io/snappydata/apidocs/#org.apache.spark.streaming.SnappyStreamingContext) has started.
+The continuous queries can be registered even after the [SnappyStreamingContext](http://snappydatainc.github.io/snappydata/apidocs/#org.apache.spark.streaming.SnappyStreamingContext) has started.